LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY LIBRARY OF CONGRESS / SCIENCE PHOTO LIBRARY

-Amelia Earhart (1897-1937), American aviation pioneer.
-Earhart was the first woman to cross the Atlantic by air as a passenger (1928), fly solo across the Atlantic, setting a new record of 13 hours and 30 minutes (1932), and fly from Hawaii to California (1935).
+Amelia Earhart (1897-1937), US aviation pioneer, in the Hammond Model Y prototype (later Stearman-Hammond Y-1) used in the 1934 Bureau of Air Commerce safe airplane competition.
+Earhart set numerous aviation records, including flying solo across the Atlantic in a record 13 hours and 30 minutes (1932).
 In 1937, Earhart attempted to become the first woman to fly around the world.
-Her plane, with her navigator Fred Noonan also on board, disappeared on 2 July 1937 whilst flying over the Pacific Ocean from New Guinea to Howland Island.
-No trace of the plane or crew was ever found.
+Her Electra plane, with navigator Fred Noonan also on board, disappeared on 2 July 1937 whilst flying over the Pacific Ocean from New Guinea to Howland Island.
+No trace of the plane or crew has been found.
+This Harris and Ewing photograph dates from 1936.

 Model release not available.
 Property release not required.